Prapthi564/DP-900T00A-Azure-Data-Fundamentals/Instructions/Labs/dp900-05c-fabric-realtime-lab.md

-# Module 05c: Explore real-time analytics in Microsoft Fabric
+# Lab 05c: Explore real-time analytics in Microsoft Fabric

 ## Lab scenario
 In this lab you'll explore real-time analytics in Microsoft Fabric.